 The National Correct Coding Initiative (NCCI)

 Are your claims denying for bundling?
 Bundling continues to be a top claim denial reason for new providers.
 It may be due to the National Correct Coding Initiative (NCCI).
 The National Correct Coding Initiative (NCCI) was implemented in 1996.
-Each Medicare carrier has installed set "edits" in their claims processing system to identify and eliminate the incorrect billing of medical services.
+The Medicare claims payment processing system has "edits" to identify and eliminate the incorrect billing of medical services.